 The quickest way to lose out on a job application is to fail to follow the instructions.
 Before you apply for any job online, make sure that you thoroughly read the application instructions and then follow them to the letter.
 Pay attention to the details, submit only perfectly proofread application materials, and provide all requested documents as directed.

 You might be applying online, but that doesn’t mean that the old rules for following up on job opportunities no longer apply.
 Don’t just sit around waiting for someone to email you an offer.
-You should follow up with each position you apply to.
+You should follow up to each resume submission you apply to.
 For particularly attractive positions, you may even want to follow up by phone.
 You can even try to link up with contact people from the company using LinkedIn.
 Show some initiative, and let them know that you’re a serious candidate.

 The single most important thing to remember is that the internet is not a substitute for the job search process.
 Instead, it is a powerful tool that can help to increase your odds of finding that perfect job.
 By focusing on these tips and working daily to submit resumes and applications, you can eventually break down the barriers between you and your dream job.
 Just treat your online job search like a job, and those efforts will help you land that new position.